In the last section, we discussed suicidal tendencies. We discussed the two types of suicide and steps caregivers can take to prevent suicide.

 Evelyn and I discussed a third method for supporting the process of change at a later session.
 Josh had experienced his first success on the way to overcoming substance abuse.
 Evelyn stated, "Josh quit drinking for two days.
 He slipped and drank Wednesday night, but he did go two whole days."
 How would you have responded?
 I stated, "Good.
 Now consider talking to Josh about his accomplishment.
 Evaluate what has been given up, what has been accomplished, and what has changed.
 Find out if Josh felt the results from both his decision to quit drinking and his decision to relapse."

 Evelyn evaluated Josh’s small accomplishment and then helped him set goals for additional changes.
 With help from his support group, Josh knew that failure often comes from trying to accomplish more than is possible.
 Think of your Josh.
 Does your HIV positive client have a substance abuse problem?
-Could your client’s caregiver use the steps on this track to help your client overcome substance abuse?
+Could your client’s caregiver use the steps in this section to help your client overcome substance abuse?

-On this track... we discussed overcoming substance abuse.
+In this section... we discussed overcoming substance abuse.
 Four steps you might encourage your client to take if their HIV positive friend or family member has a substance abuse problem are avoiding nagging and preaching, encouraging honesty and positive thinking, promoting self affirmation, and supporting the process of change.

-On the next track we will discuss the last weeks of life.
-Three techniques caregivers can use for providing care to themselves and the HIV positive friend or relative during the last weeks of life are providing comfort and rest, managing visitation, and the Moving Beyond Guilty Feelings Technique.”
+In the next section, we will discuss the last weeks of life.
+Three techniques caregivers can use for providing care to themselves and the HIV positive friend or relative during the last weeks of life are providing comfort and rest, managing visitation, and the Moving Beyond Guilty Feelings Technique."

 What are four steps caregivers can take if their HIV positive friend or family member has a substance abuse problem?
 To select and enter your answer go to .